DinoChiesa/EdgeTools/bulkExportApis/Readme.md

 ## How does it work?

 It's pretty simple.
-This nodejs script uses the documented administrative APIs for Apigee Edge to call GET on the apiproxy entities.
-It's just a matter of mapping that operation to each revision of each proxy.
+This nodejs script uses the apigee-edge-js node module to enumerate proxies and export them.

 # License

-This material is copyright 2015,2016 Apigee Corporation. and is licensed under the Apache 2.0 license.
+This material is Copyright 2015,2016 Apigee Corporation.
+Copyright 2017 Google Inc. and is licensed under the Apache 2.0 license.
 See the [LICENSE](../LICENSE) file.